SoftwareAG/c8y-docs/content/device-integration/device-integration-rest-bundle/device-access-token.md

 A device can fetch a new device token before the old one expires, if it requests a JWT token after half of the token's lifetime has passed.

 {{< c8y-admon-caution >}}
-Only devices which are registered to use cert auth can retrieve a JWT token via mTLS protocol using this endpoint.
+Only devices which are registered to use certificate authentication can retrieve a JWT token via mTLS protocol using this endpoint.
 Once the certificate-based mutual authentication is successful with a valid certificate chain the device retrieves the token.
 The mTLS protocol can be leveraged using the device certificate and its key using this endpoint only.
 {{< /c8y-admon-caution >}}